Resistbot FAQs

 Help, my messages to my officials are coming back as gibberish!

 Each carrier handles SMS a little differently.
-You can fix this by removing all “special” characters from your message: return breaks, directional quotes/apostrophes, symbols like % or $, etc. Alternatively, you can switch to Apple Messages or Telegram.
+You can fix this by removing all “special” characters from your message: return breaks, directional quotes/apostrophes, symbols like % or $, etc. Alternatively, use the switch keyword to switch from SMS to another app that works better.

 I’m getting a “Service Access Denied” message.

-Some carriers, like T-Mobile, block “shortcodes” like 50409.
-You can dial 611 from your mobile and ask them to fix it, or if you have an iPhone, use the Apple Messages version instead.
-Android owners can use Telegram.
-Both are faster, offer a better experience, and are free to use.
+Some carriers block “shortcodes” like 50409.
+You can dial 611 from your mobile and ask them to fix it, or (recommended) use Apple Messages, Facebook Messenger, or Telegram.

 Why are you asking me for a gendered title?